Alquimia-ai/fair-forge/README.md

 ### Configuration

-1. Open the `logos.pipeline` file.
+1. Open the `fair-forge.pipeline` file.
 2. Under each notebook in `node_properties` you are going to have the required env variables

 ### Env variables